Murder of Rebecca Wight: Murder

 Wight first encountered Stephen Roy Carr in a public restroom near their campground.
 Carr, 22, sometimes lived in a cave and carried a .22 caliber rifle.
 He asked Wight for a cigarette.
 She said she did not have one, and hurried back to the campsite, where she told Brenner that someone else was there.
 The couple dressed, and decided to find a more private campsite.

 The couple encountered Carr again later that day, when they stopped to look at their map.
 Brenner and Wight eventually set up camp in a new location.
 They ate dinner, and began to have sex.
 Unseen by the couple, Carr watched them from 82 feet away.
 He fired eight bullets at the women: Brenner was hit five times in the arm, face, head and neck; Wight was shot twice in the head and back.
 The last shot shattered Wight's liver.
 The eighth bullet missed.

 Wight was unable to stand, so Brenner hiked four miles to the road, where she was able to get a ride to the Shippensburg police station.
 When the police returned to the scene, they found that Wight had died from her wounds.

 Carr thought both women were dead.
 He left 25 rounds of ammunition at the scene, along with the knit cap he had worn; police found them at the scene.
 For ten days after the shooting, Carr hid in a Mennonite community.
 Since members of the community did not read the news or watch television, they did not know Carr was a suspect in a shooting until one member, who had secretly watched television, recognized Carr from the composite drawing on the news and called police.

 Police arrested Carr on a warrant from Florida for grand larceny.
 Carr waived his right to a jury trial in exchange for an agreement by the prosecution not to seek the death penalty.
 At trial, Carr claimed he had been enraged by the sight of the two women having sex, that the two women had taunted him by having sex in front of him.
 His public defender said he had been raped in a Florida prison, and sexually abused as a child.
 The attorney claimed that the couple's lesbianism was provocation that caused his client "inexplicable rage."

 The judge refused to allow evidence of Carr's psychosexual history, ruling it irrelevant.
-He also disallowed the introduction of Brenner's and Wight's relationship in court, thus forcing the defense to cut a deal and accept a sentence of life without parole.
+He also disallowed the introduction of Brenner's and Wight's relationship in court, thus forcing the defense to cut a deal for a bench trial in exchange for the prosecution not seeking a death sentence.
 On March 8, 1991, Carr's appeal, based on the court's decision to disallow introduction of his psychosexual history in court, was denied by the Superior Court of Pennsylvania.